MicrosoftDocs/powerbi-docs/articles/powerbi-developer-walkthrough-push-data.md

 With the Power BI REST API, you can push data into a Power BI dashboard.
 For example, you want to extend an existing business workflow to push key data into your dashboard.
 In this case, you want to push a Sales Marketing dataset which has a Product table into a dashboard.

-Before you get started, make sure to [setup your app environment in Azure Active Directory (Azure AD)](powerbi-developer-what-you-need-to-create-an-app.md).
+Before you get started, make sure to setup your app environment in Azure Active Directory (Azure AD).
+See [What you need to create an app](powerbi-developer-what-you-need-to-create-an-app.md).
 Power BI apps are integrated with **Azure AD** to provide secure sign in and authorization for your app.
 After you register an app in **Azure AD**, the application outsources authentication to Azure AD, and grants your app access to the Power BI REST API.

 To learn how to push a dataset into a dashboard, follow these steps.
-In the example, you push a Sales Marketing dataset with a Product table into your dashboard.
+In the example, you push a Sales Marketing dataset with a Product table into a dashboard.

 ## Steps to push a dataset into a dashboard